Sarrasor/RoboticsRoadmap/src/roadmap/robo_programmer/languages/index.md

 ## Python

-The core of fast pro
+The core of fast prototyping, Machine Learning, Backend development and other cool things

+Easy to get started: no types, no braces, no need to compile

+Python has many great data science related libraries: Numpy, Pandas, Scikit-learn, Tensorflow, Pytorch, OpenCV

+Python can be used for [API creation](../../robo_integrator/api/): Flask, Django, FastAPI

 ## MATLAB

 Very convenient for research.
-Optimization, Machine Learning, Robotics and other packages are waitnig for you
+Optimization Toolbox, Statistics and Machine Learning Toolbox, Robotics Toolbox and other packages are waitnig for you

 ## C++

-The
+Your choice when you need to have something performing blazing-fast

-You should know Standard Template Library.
+You should know the **S**tandard **T**emplate **L**ibrary (STL).
 Basically, it is efficient implementation of common data structures and algorithms.
-[Check out](../algorithms/) what algorithms and data structures you should know.
+[Check out](../algorithms/) what algorithms and data structures it's good to know

 ## C

 Want to rule hardware?
 C is the right choice for you.
 Motor drivers, microcontrollers

 You will have to master memory management.
-So, pointers and malloc should become
+So, pointers and malloc should become your friends

 If you want to use the power of GPU's parallel computation, you can go with CUDA